eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 - This section can be skipped as it is optional.

 ---
+## 6. Final Step

-Finally, click the **Create** button once all required information is filled out.
+- Finally, click the **Create** button once all required information is filled out.